maina2/airbnb-clone-project/README.md

 Payment Processing: Handles secure payment transactions for bookings, including processing and status tracking.
 It ensures financial interactions are safe and reliable, integrating with the booking system for seamless operation.

+API Security
+Securing the backend APIs is critical to protect sensitive data and ensure the integrity of the Airbnb Clone Project.
+The following key security measures will be implemented:

+Authentication: Utilizes JSON Web Tokens (JWT) to verify user identity for each API request.
+This is crucial for protecting user data by ensuring only authenticated users can access their profiles, bookings, or property listings.

+Authorization: Implements role-based access control (RBAC) to restrict API endpoints based on user roles (e.g., host, guest).
+This ensures hosts can only manage their own properties and guests can only view or book available listings, safeguarding user privacy and system integrity.

+Rate Limiting: Caps the number of API requests per user within a time frame to prevent abuse or denial-of-service attacks.
+This protects the platform’s performance and availability, ensuring a smooth experience for all users.

+Data Encryption: Employs HTTPS and encrypts sensitive data (e.g., payment details) both in transit and at rest.
+This is vital for securing payments and user information, preventing unauthorized access and maintaining trust in the platform.

+Input Validation and Sanitization: Validates and sanitizes all API inputs to prevent injection attacks, such as SQL injection or cross-site scripting (XSS).
+This protects the database and application from malicious inputs, ensuring robust security across all features.